eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 Building the DDS CXX Hello World example on Windows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To build the *DDS CXX Hello World* example in Windows, it's likely that you have to specify the generator for CMake.
+To build the *DDS CXX Hello World* example in Windows, you will likely have to specify the generator for CMake.
 For example, to generate a Visual Studio 2017 project, use the following command:

 .. code-block:: bash